languel/cloudywindow/docs/DEVLOG.md

   - Added lightweight JSONL logger at `userData/cloudywindow.log` via `debug:log` IPC to trace DnD payloads in the field.

 Notes:
-- The Chromium “Invalid mailbox”/SharedImageManager warnings were observed during blob navigations when a frame is torn down mid‑composite; this is benign and reduced after preventing duplicate drop handling.
+- The Chromium "Invalid mailbox"/SharedImageManager warnings were observed during blob navigations when a frame is torn down mid-composite; this is benign and reduced after preventing duplicate drop handling.

 ## 2025‑09 - UX Polish: Dragging, Shortcuts, Flicker Smoothing, Screenshots